- 100% coverage by internal medicine; shared care inpatient model

 - The practice owner is the Director of Stroke and TBI

 - EMR – Cerner

 - $350,000+ salary plus RVU and directorship incentives with uncapped earning potential

 - Provide comprehensive care for medically complex acute inpatient and subacute rehabilitation patients

 - 15 – 17 inpatients

-- Consultant only responsibility in premier subacute facility with full time PA support including documentation
+- Consultant only responsibility in premier subacute facility with full-time APP support including documentation

 - Not much outpatient at this practice presently other than consulting